-7.4.3 The applicant asserts that the proposed revised larger extension is economically necessary for the long term preservation of the Six Bells.
-The sensitive intervention into the setting of the Six Bells and the other mitigation measures proposed and described in Section 7.3 above will successfully ingratiate the new with the old.
-Subsequently, although the applicant is convinced that there is very little if no harm, if any small level of "harm" does ensue it is more than compensated for by the investment in and the long term preservation of the listed asset and its fabric.
+7.4.3 The applicant asserts that the proposed revised (reduced over the Nov 2020 refused scheme) extension is economically necessary for the long term preservation of the Six Bells.
+The sensitive intervention into the setting of the Six Bells and the other mitigation measures proposed and described in Section 7.3 above, will successfully ingratiate the new with the old.
+Subsequently, although the applicant is convinced that if there is harm it is certainly not "substantial harm".
+If there is a small level of harm, it is more than compensated for by the investment in and the long term preservation of the listed asset and its fabric.
 The rehabilitation of a community facility is also to be welcomed.